Flybe says in talks with Virgin Atlantic for possible sale

-(Reuters) - British regional airline Flybe Group Plc (FLYB.L) said on Friday Virgin Atlantic Airways Ltd was one of the parties it was in discussions with, as part of a formal sale process announced earlier this month.
+Nov 23 (Reuters) - British regional airline Flybe Group Plc said on Friday Virgin Atlantic Airways Ltd was one of the parties it was in discussions with, as part of a formal sale process announced earlier this month.

 Flybe said on Nov.
 13 it was in talks with potential buyers, as it grapples with higher fuel costs, lower demand and a weak British pound.